thecodeteam/nagios-unity/README.rst

     define host{
         use         storage-array
-        host_name   OB_H1132        ; The name we're giving to this host alias       My Nagios Unity ; A longer name associated with the host address     10.245.101.35   ; IP address of the _user_name  admin           ; Customer variable for Unity user name _password   password        ; Customer variable for Unity password }
+        host_name   OB_H1132        ; The name we're giving to this array alias       My Nagios Unity ; A longer name associated with the array address     10.245.101.35   ; IP address of the Unity array _user_name  admin           ; Customer variable for Unity user name _password   password        ; Customer variable for Unity password }